Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent

 \subsubsection{State Description (Dynamic)}

 To guide the agent in utilizing the \emph{customized toolkit} in a meaningful and efficient manner, we define a state machine comprising three states: \emph{initial state}, \emph{insufficient context state}, and \emph{sufficient context state}.
 Each state is associated with a set of available tools, as described in Section~\ref{subsec:ToolDescription}, and the state description section of the prompt informs the agent of its current status.
 This mechanism is introduced because, in our preliminary experiments, we observed that the agent often engaged in aimless exploration when operating without explicit guidance.
 The transition rules between each state are presented in Table~\ref{tab:TransitionRules}.
 The agent begins in the \emph{initial state}, where it identifies unresolved elements and performs a preliminary analysis of the context.
-Based on this analysis and subsequent tool executions, the agent transitions into the \emph{insufficient context state}.
-In this state, it iteratively invokes relevant tools to gather additional contextual information until either the context is deemed sufficient or the predefined resource budget is exhausted.
-Once the agent reaches the \emph{sufficient context state} once enough information has been gathered or a predefined resource budget (i.e., iteration limit) is exhausted.
+It then transitions to the \emph{insufficient context state} to iteratively gather necessary contextual information.
+The agent moves to the \emph{sufficient context state} once enough information has been gathered or a predefined resource budget (i.e., iteration limit) is exhausted.
 In this state, it invokes the completer to generate the recommendation before terminating (\emph{done state}).
 This structured workflow, with its built-in budget to handle errors and prevent infinite loops, ensures a focused and efficient decision-making process.
 It is important to note that while the state machine offers structured guidance, it does not enforce a fixed sequence of tool invocations.
 The selection and ordering of tools are left entirely to the agent’s discretion.